Table of Contents_

 There’s a reason evaporative cooling goes back thousands of years- it works, up to a certain point.
 The bottom line is, air coolers can be effective in smaller rooms, and only if you’re not looking for an enormous drop in temperature.

-Of course, in very dry or arid climates, they can be much more effective.
-And an eight degree drop is still a sufficient difference to make a space a lot more comfortable for most people, even if it’s not precisely the ideal temperature.
+Of course, in very dry or arid climates, they can be much more effective for efficient cooling.
+And an eight-degree drop is still a sufficient difference to make a space a lot more comfortable temperature for most people who live in a dry climate, even if it’s not precisely the ideal temperature.
 That said, a room that’s 900 square feet and 90 degrees in the summer heat might be a lot tougher to make comfortable with an air cooler.
+To reduce energy costs even further, you can use AC misting.
+If you’re new to misting and wonder if AC misters even work, there are online resources explaining the topic further.

-The main benefits of air coolers, then, are their much lower cost than traditional AC units, the fact that they’re usually somewhat portable and don’t need to be installed into a window, their quiet operation, and for most models, their dual function as a humidifier.
-If your cooling needs aren’t great, they’re an economical, effective solution, and energy-efficient, despite relying on electrical power.
+The main benefits of air coolers, then, are their much lower cost than traditional air conditioning units, the fact that they’re usually somewhat portable and don’t need to be installed into a window, their quiet operation, and for most models, their dual function as a humidifier.
+The competitive prices of air coolers are hard to beat at the end of the day.
+If your air cooling needs aren’t great, they’re an economical, effective solution, and energy-efficient, despite relying on electrical power.

 Air coolers are much less effective in very hot or very humid spaces.